-As can be seen in Fig 10, in an 8-VSB signal there is a pilot carrier 310 kHz up from the lower channel edge generated by a dc offset of the eight level modulation.
+As can be seen in Fig 15, in an 8-VSB signal there is a pilot carrier 310 kHz up from the lower channel edge generated by a dc offset of the eight level modulation.
 The pilot carrier has a tight tolerance of 3 Hz and gives the RF PLL circuits in the 8-VSB receivers something to lock onto that is independent of the data being transmitted.
-Unlike 8-VSB, DVB-T or DVB-S signals do not have a pilot carrier (see Fig 11).
+Unlike 8-VSB, DVB-T, DVB-S or D-CATV do not have a pilot carrier (see Figs 16 and 17).

 DTV transmissions are rated at average power.
 With 8-VSB modulation, the peak power is 7 dB greater than the average, or about 5 times.
 DTV transmission requires an amplifier with high linearity and good IMD performance to prevent distortion, noise and spectrum sideband growth.
-For proper operation, amplifiers for 8-VSB operation are run at average powers that are 20% of their rated 1 dB gain compression levels.
+Amateur amplifiers with transistors used for AM, SSB or FM are not linear enough.
+Newer amplifier designs and "brick" amplifiers using MOSFET or LDMOS devices are the current choice of D-ATV experimenters.
+For proper operation, amplifiers for 8-VSB operation are run at average powers 20% of their rated 1 dB gain compression levels.
 For example, an amplifier you might run at 100 W PEP output with analog AM ATV would run at 20 W average power or less for 8-VSB DTV.
-With DVB-T and DVB-S, power output can run slightly higher - up to 33% of an amplifier's rated 1 dB gain-compression level.
-Lower transmit power levels are not an issue, though.
+With D-CATV, DVB-T and DVB-S, power output can run slightly higher - up to 33% of an amplifier's rated 1 dB gain-compression level.
 As described earlier, DTV requires less signal strength than analog AM ATV to produce a P5 picture.
+Lower transmit power levels may not be an issue if the signal strength into the TV receiver is above the cliff level.